-- Rotary clubs: - Appoint and meet with your club Rotary Foundation committee, and make sure the chair is reported to Rotary - $\,\circ\,$ View your club's trends in financial contributions to The Rotary Foundation in Rotary Club Central - Work with your president to understand and agree to the club memorandum of understanding (MOU).
-Once you're president, understand and agree to the club MOU and implement its terms. - Work with your Foundation committee to make sure your club is qualified to apply for Rotary grants and make sure your club maintains that qualification - Set your club goals for financial contribution and program participation before the start of your year in Rotary Club Central - Ensure that reports on open grants are submitted on time - Work with your Foundation committee to make sure your club is qualified to apply for Rotary grants - Recognize club members for their contributions to The Rotary Foundation - Rotaract clubs: - Work with the club Rotary Foundation committee to provide training opportunities, develop fundraising strategies, and share information with the club's members in support of The Rotary Foundation - Contribute to Rotary's Annual Fund to meet the requirements for the Rotaract Giving Certificate - Work to become qualified to apply for Global Grants.
-Contact your district leadership to make arrangements to attend a district grant management seminar - Partner with a Rotary club on a district or global grant
+- Rotary clubs: - Appoint and meet with your club Rotary Foundation committee, and make sure the chair is reported to Rotary - View your club's trends in financial contributions to The Rotary Foundation in Rotary Club Central - Work with your president to understand and agree to the club memorandum of understanding (MOU).
+Once you're president, understand and agree to the club MOU and implement its terms. - Work with your Foundation committee to make sure your club is qualified to apply for Rotary grants and make sure your club maintains that qualification - Set your club goals for financial contribution and program participation before the start of your year in Rotary Club Central - o Ensure that reports on open grants are submitted on time - Work with your Foundation committee to make sure your club is qualified to apply for Rotary grants - o Recognize club members for their contributions to The Rotary Foundation - Rotaract clubs: - Recognize club members for their contributions to The Rotary Foundation - Work with the club Rotary Foundation committee to offer training, develop fundraising strategies, and share information with members in support of the Foundation. - Contribute to Rotary's Annual Fund to earn the Rotaract Giving Certificate. - Work to become qualified to apply for global grants.
+Contact your district leaders to arrange to attend a district grant management seminar.

+o Partner with a Rotary club on a district or global grant.